-A UK Spouse/Partner Visa is a settlement-track authorization that allows the non-British partner of a British citizen or settled person to live, work, and study in the United Kingdom.
-It serves as the primary legal pathway for couples to unite and establish a permanent life together, eventually leading to British citizenship after five years.
+A UK Spouse/Partner Visa is a settlement-track visa from the relationship and marriage visa category that allows the non-British partner of a British citizen or settled person to live, work, and study in the United Kingdom.
+It serves as the primary legal pathway for couples to unite and establish a permanent life together, eventually leading to settlement (Indefinite Leave to Remain) after five years, and potentially British citizenship thereafter.

 Table of Contents